FIDEScommunity/CompanyPassport/docs/scope/use-case.md

   - Does not have a personal wallet
   - Has an eIDAS High Digital Identity
 ### Holding C
-  - Does not have an organisational wallet
+  - Does not have an organizational wallet
-  - Has 1 independently authorised director:
+  - Has 1 independently authorized director:
     - Person C
   - Has 1 100% shareholder
     - Person C